mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 - 📄 [`services/recommendation-ms/README.md`](services/recommendation-ms/README.md)
 - 📄 [`external/azure-functions/fetch-invoice-details/README.md`](external/README.md)

+🔗 To configure the frontend and backend for `order` and `user`, please refer to our previous demo — the starting point for this project: [retail-store-v2](https://github.com/mongodb-industry-solutions/retail-store-v2)

 ---

-By storing your **invoice data in MongoDB**, you unlock a host of benefits:
+## 💡 By storing your **invoice data in MongoDB**, you unlock a host of benefits:

 - 🔐 **Security & Data Privacy**
   MongoDB Atlas offers field-level encryption, role-based access control (RBAC), auditing, and network isolation, making it ideal for handling sensitive billing and customer data.